 - EMI/S24G draft regulations to be published for public comment - Amendments to NEMBA would flow into all its Regulations. - National Pollution Prevention Plan Regulations: Purpose is to prescribe requirements for compilation of Pollution Prevention Plans.
-The Minister issued a notice for the draft Regulations; - Notice for intention for the 'Declaration of Greenhouse Gases as Priority Pollutants' has been published on 8 January 2016; - Guidelines for the declaration of the anti-poaching function as an essential service are being developed. - Alien Invasive Species Regulations to be implemented. - The NEMBA requirement for Biodiversity Management Plans results in an increase in documents to be developed and implemented.
+The Minister issued a notice for the draft Regulations; - Notice for intention for the 'Declaration of Greenhouse Gases as Priority Pollutants' has been published on 8 January 2016; - Guidelines for the declaration of the anti-poaching function as an essential service are being developed. - Alien Invasive Species Regulations to be implemented.
+A revised Alien and Invasive Species list has been published on 29 July 2019.
+The NEMBA requirement for Biodiversity Management Plans results in an increase in documents to be developed and implemented. - Regulations pertaining to the process to be followed on the processing, consideration and decisions on appeals lodged against coastal protection, coastal access or repair and removal notices issued in terms of the Integrated Coastal Management Act was published on 8 July 2016. - The Environmental Impact Assessment Regulations, as well as the listing notices 1 to 3 under NEMA has been amended in April 2017. - Regulations relating to qualification criteria, training and identification of, and forms to be used by, environmental management inspectors and environmental mineral resources inspectors has been published in May 2017. - The Appendix I and II of the CITES regulations has been amended, as published in June 2017. - Regulations regarding determining appropriate fines under NEMA has been published in June 2017.